Kingston Technology

-Kingston Technology Corporation is an American multinational computer technology corporation that develops, manufactures, sells and supports flash memory products, other computer-related memory products, as well as the HyperX gaming division (now owned by HP).
-Headquartered in Fountain Valley, California, United States, Kingston Technology employs more than 3,000 employees worldwide as of Q1 2016.
-The company has manufacturing and logistics facilities in the United States, United Kingdom, Ireland, Taiwan, and China.
+Kingston Technology Corporation is an American multinational computer technology corporation that develops, manufactures, sells and supports computer memory products such as memory modules, solid-state drives, and other flash memory products.
+It founded the HyperX gaming brand, but then sold it to HP.
+The company is headquartered in Fountain Valley, California, United States and has manufacturing and logistics facilities in the United States, the United Kingdom, Ireland, Taiwan, and China.